-We’ve all seen the hundreds of ‘timetables’ doing the rounds on social media of how we should structure our days with homeschooling.
-Some look useful, some look well over the top if you ask me!
+Last time we all saw the hundreds of ‘timetables’ doing the rounds on social media of how we should structure our days with homeschooling.
+Some looked useful, some looked well over the top if you ask me!

 In a bid to be vaguely helpful, I’ve pulled together a non-exhaustive list of homeschooling and online education resources that might come in handy.
 You may have seen a lot of these in lists on Facebook already – loads are being shared about by the home education community.
 Jean Parnell, the Messy Mum has put a lot of it together, and I was also sent it by my lovely friend (and hero) Jacqui from One Messy Mama who does homeschooling with her FIVE children!

 Some are free, some you have to pay for, some are better than others.
 Some are British, some are American, and they’re all for a range of ages.
 But they’re all worth a look at – if only to save your own sanity!
-And if you fancy something a little less structured, check out my post How To Keep Kids Entertained During School Closures.
+And if you fancy something a little less structured, check out my posts How To Keep Kids Entertained During School Closures.
+Or if you have younger ones and want a few ideas read How To Entertain Toddlers At Home.

-Also if your local and have younger kids, check out the section at the end for baby and toddler groups which have gone online.
-Good luck trying to work from home with toddlers and children during this time.
+Good luck trying to work from home with toddlers and children during this time!

 Resources for homeschooling younger children